farrencc/COTHROM_education/content/module_0/index.md

 In this module, you'll learn:

 - **Why your vote might not count equally** compared to voters in other constituencies
-- **How to find your Electoral District** and understand your place in the system
+- **How to find your Electoral Division** and understand your place in the system
 - **What drives boundary changes** and why your area might be affected next
 - **How the 2023 controversy** broke with decades of precedent